farhan-zainudin/farhan-zainudin.github.io/src/pages/about.md

 ## Tech Stack

-Here are some of the technology that I have worked on but not limited to:-
+Here are some of the technologies that I have worked on but not limited to:-

 - Cloud Environments: AWS (EC2, VPC, IAM, RDS, S3, CloudWatch, AWS Transfer Family)
 - Linux systems: CentOS, Ubuntu, Redhat